mrdatawolf/SETradeHouse/README.md

 notes: cluster 1 is 1 server with 1 tradezone. cluster 2 is 10 servers, 4 of which have tradezones.
 See image for layouts.
 notes: A trade zone influences and is influenced by all the other trade-stations in the cluster (as long as there is any path to and/or from the other trade-stations.
 The amount of influence trade-stations have on each other is expressed as a "weight" for a given station.
 Right now weight is based on how long they have been in system.
 notes: We have moved to a tradehouse model.
 So we look at the buy and sell orders in the tradezone, server, cluster.
 1. Example 1:  In cluster 1 server 1 we have a tradestation (tz3) looking for 1,000,000 gold ore at 300 SC per.
+Because that is the only order we see the numbers reproduced in the server and cluster level.
+There is some wiggle room at the server and cluster level because of the math being done.
+2. Example 2: Still in Nebulon Cluster on tz3 we see them selling 1,000,000 nickel ore at 80 SC per.
+Again you will see the stable numbers because this is the only order.
+But this time they are - values because it's a sell order.